 How To Stop Toddlers From Throwing Food

-1-They want to play
+1. They want to play

 Toddlers are usually in a playful mood.
 So playing with food is normal for them.
 When they are introduced to different colors and shapes of food, they simply enjoy having fun with it.

-2-Their Tummies Are Full
+2. Their Tummies Are Full

 Sometimes this habit occurs when their tummies get full and there is no more desire to eat.
 Because it takes some time for babies to digest their previous food.

-3-When They Are Bored With The Meal
+3. When They Are Bored With The Meal

-Some Toddlers always want to seek their parents’ attention.
-They throw things to get Sympathy and Love.
+Some toddlers always want to seek their parents’ attention.
+They throw things to get sympathy and love.

 Your toddler is helping out by feeding your pets.
 They are eager to show off their sharing and helping skills.
 By letting her help feed the pets, she’s learning how to be responsible and take care of others.

-1-Reduce Serving Size
+1. Reduce Serving Size

 Try to serve food in small portions, one by one.
 It will make them eager to eat more food and prevent them from wasting it.

-2-Keeping them busyHow To Stop Toddlers From Throwing Food
+2. Keeping them busyHow To Stop Toddlers From Throwing Food

 Place forks, spoons, and napkins with the food to engage them while eating.
-Trying to pick the food with a spoon or fork will keep them busy.
+Trying to pick up the food with a spoon or fork will keep them busy.
 With this practice, they will also be able to learn table manners.

-3-Control Your Anger
+3. Control Your Anger

-4-Keep Your Pet Out
+4. Keep Your Pet Out

 Keep your pet out of the dining area while your toddler is having his or her food.
 Don’t throw food at pets in front of your kids.
 Try to put your pets’ food in bowls.

-5-Reduce Eating Time
+5. Reduce Eating Time

-Note the time when your child is done eating their food and starts playing with it, Teach them a sign they can show you when they’re full.
+Note the time when your child is done eating their food and starts playing with it.
+Teach them a sign they can show you when they’re full.
 This way, you’ll know when to stop feeding your baby or if they’re just not hungry.

 Conclusion: How to Stop Toddlers from Throwing Food

 Whatever step you are using to stop toddlers from throwing food, always remember that they are in the learning phase.
-They will eventually learn how to sit and behave during meal time as they grow up, but instead of being frustrated or ignorant of your child’s eating behaviors, try a more favorable approach.
+They will eventually learn how to sit and behave during mealtime as they grow up, but instead of being frustrated or ignorant of your child’s eating behaviors, try a more favorable approach.

 Scroll to Top